What causes LED lights to flicker?

 But to avoid the effects of LED flicker, you and your electrician will need a basic understanding of the issues behind it.
 So always keep these points in mind:

-1. Always drive LED products using an LED power supply that’s designed for the job
+1. Always drive LED products using an LED power supply that’s designed for the job.
+Don’t use any LED strips that are driven by mains AC!

 2. Make sure all your LED products are compatible with the control circuits and power supply you’re using.